Ironhide692/cse15l-lab-reports/lab-report-1-week-2.md

     ⤇ ssh cs15lwi22asi@ieng6.ucsd.edu
     The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
     RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?

 Just typed yes, and entered the password.

  ![Image](loged_in.png)

-This appeared next.
-That means a succesful connection to the server has been stablished.
+When this shows up that means a succesful connection to the server has been stablished.

 ---
 ### Try Some Commands: